Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Onboarding
 ===========

-The onboarding procedure must be performed after completing the preboarding procedure by accessing *https://<management IP>:28100/#/preboarding/login*.
+The onboarding procedure must be performed after completing the preboarding procedure.
+You should be brought automatically to the correct page after completing the preboarding.
+If you are not, or if you subsequently want to redo the onboarding, you can navigate to *https://<management IP>:28100/#/preboarding/login*.
 The onboarding procedure can be performed multiple times.

 .. raw:: html